The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Results

 Finally, we note that, except for the bluest galaxies, the UV slope of the $z>17$ candidates are generally consistent with those expected from the PopIII stellar systems observed at various stages of their initial bursts, as discussed by \citet{2024arXiv240803189K}.
 For age $t<10$ Myr, the predicted far UV emissivity and the slope of the continuum emission of these systems is the result of different proportions of stellar and nebular continuum, which is expected around $\beta\approx -2.5$, assuming stellar populations synthesis models and IMF as made here.
 Galaxies with the bluest UV continuum, i.e., $\beta\approx-3$, would be consistent with this scenario only for IMF that include very massive stars or, as mentioned before, in presence of mechanisms capable to suppress the nebular continuum.

 The average for the mass-weighted age according to the BC03 modeling is 44~Myr for the whole sample, 55~Myr for the $z\sim17$ subsample and 17~Myr for the $z\sim25$ sources, suggesting that the onset of the star formation in the $z\sim17$ ($z\sim25$) sample would be $z_0\sim20$ ($z_0\sim$28).
 These ages are similar to those obtained for spectroscopically confirmed galaxies at $z=10-14$ \citep{2024Natur.633..318C,2024arXiv240518462H,2025NatAs...9..155Z}.
 With the Z11 models, we obtain mass-weighted ages 37, 44, and 21~Myr for the whole sample and the $z\sim17$ and $z\sim25$ selections respectively.
 For BPASS, the ages are significantly younger, all below 10~Myr. \texttt{prospector} obtains 60, 66 and 42~Myr for the whole sample and the $z\sim17$ and $z\sim25$ selections respectively.
 The stellar ages we obtain, combined with the information provided in Figure~\ref{fig:m/l}, imply that a star formation efficiency (i.e., mass in stars divided by mass in baryons) around 15\% (that is assumed in Figure~\ref{fig:m/l}) matches well the observations at $z\sim17$.
 This is consistent with the results reported in, for example, \citet{2022ApJS..259...20H} for lower redshifts (but still $z\gtrsim10$).
 For $z\sim25$, since the ages are still not as young as the 1~Myr shown in Figure~\ref{fig:m/l}, we need $\times 2-3$ times higher star formation efficiencies (around 40\%).
+The SED fitting results also imply that emissivities are changing with redshift (at least, due to age), as noted in the previous subsection.

 The average attenuation is $\mathrm{A(V)}=0.04$~mag for the whole sample and sub-samples for all \textsc{synthesizer-AGN} models. \texttt{prospector}, however, gives an average of $\mathrm{A(V)}=0.3$~mag, as the constant SFH models need higher attenuations to fit the SEDs.